Miami Hispanic Ballet & International Ballet Festival of Miami

-The Miami Hispanic Ballet Company was established in 1993 as a non for profit dance organization dedicated to identifying and promoting professional dance artists of Hispanic descent in Miami-Dade County.
-Since its inception, Miami Hispanic Ballet has also taken the role of producer and presenter bringing major gala performances of proven artistic excellence leading to the creation of the Annual International Ballet Festival of Miami, recognized as the most successful in the US and is the only one of its kind in the State of Florida, giving our residents and visitors the unique chance to view a wide range of local, national and international artists of exceptional merit.
+The Miami Hispanic Ballet Company was established in 1993, as a non-for profit dance organization dedicated to identifying and promoting professional dance artists of Hispanic descent in Miami-Dade County.
+The MHB has produced and presented major galas and performances of proven artistic excellence and is the Parent organization company for the annual International Ballet Festival of Miami considered one of the most important ballet Festivals in the United States.

 Cuban Classical Ballet of Miami

 The CCBM was founded in January 2006 as a non for profit dance organization by Pedro Pablo Peña.
 The main purpose of the CCBM is to promote and preserve the tradition of classical ballet and aims to showcase recently exiled Cuban dancers, as well as other Latin American rising stars, those already residing in the United States and abroad. .
 Through the establishment of this company, our artists have found a place where they can transform their brilliant technique into tools of expression and share with their American counterparts the grand style and purism of this famed school of ballet.
 The company also offers a great opportunity for young American talent to raise in the ranks of the company through the fusion of the Cuban technique and American style.
 The CCBM represents the true essence of classical ballet, and wishes to be recognized nationally and internationally for its high technical standards, artistic integrity and unwavering commitment to presenting the very best in classical repertoire, thus ensuring that the CCBM achieves an international reputation as one of the preeminent ballet companies in America.